Balancing Your Workload

 Managing stress and anxiety

 Stress, anxiety, depression and a wide array of personal problems are common in your university years.
-If you're experiencing any of these difficulties, Counselling Services provides confidential assistance from qualified professional counsellors.
-They also offer workshops to help you meet the challenges you are facing, whether they are academic, personal or career-related.
+If you're experiencing any of these difficulties, the Student Health & Wellness Centre offers confidential assistance from qualified professional counsellors and a variety workshops to help you meet the challenges you are facing.